tarmstrong/poutine_maker/tutorial/part1.md

 1. You want to customize the way a user inputs their data.
 This is done with a **custom field widget**.
 2. You want to customize the way a field is displayed.
 This is done with a **custom field formatter**.
+3. You want a complex multi-value fieldset.
+Currently there is no way to do this in Drupal 7.
+By defining a custom field and setting the "Number of values" setting to "Unlimited", we can use **one field to store many complex values**.

 <aside>
 The `field_example` module is, as the name implies, a great example of how custom fields are defined.